Diary of a Network Geek

 Wallace Shawn’s Birthday

-Filed under: Art,Criticism, Marginalia, and Notes,Fun,News and Current Events,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:47 am for you boring, normal people.
+Filed under: Art,Criticism, Marginalia, and Notes,Fun,News and Current Events,Red Herrings — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:47 am for you boring, normal people.

 Today is Wallace Shawn‘s Birthday.